dreamcatcher-tech/network/Inbox/2024-10-09 1157 speed up processing of io file.md

 If the io file held the PID in it, then we can lock the logic of it, so it can be cached in a weakmap.

-But, no need to freeze, since ts handles the safety of all modifications since then
+But, no need to freeze, since ts handles the safety of all modifications since then.